-- Chat with Al Assistant Use natural language processing (NLP) to provide users with detailed responses to their questions in real-time. - Chat about Document Analyze the document and answer user questions based on PDF content.
-Advanced options are available for documents with attachments and image-based documents, allowing for attachment analysis and OCR processing prior to analysis. - Summarize Text/Document Generate a concise and accurate summary of a given text input or a document.
+- Chat with Al Assistant Use natural language processing (NLP) to provide users with detailed responses to their questions in real-time. - Chat about Document Analyze one or more documents simultaneously and receive answers to your questions directly based on their content.
+For documents with attachments, advanced analysis options are available, enabling you to delve deeper into the attached files.
+Additionally, you can upload image files to chat, extract text and gain key insights, facilitating a comprehensive understanding of your materials. - Summarize Text/Document Generate a concise and accurate summary of a given text input or one or more documents.
 It analyzes the content of the text and identifies the most important information to include in the summary, using natural language processing and machine learning algorithms. - Enhance writing of the text Use machine learning to automatically paraphrase or rewrite text while maintaining its original meaning.
-This service is designed to help users generate new content from existing text, such as for content marketing, SEO, or simply to improve the clarity and readability of writing. - Content Translation Translate selected text or entire documents into corresponding languages. - Spelling and Grammar Correction Automatically detect and correct spelling and grammar errors in your content. - Content Explanation Provide concise explanations and definitions for selected text. - Smart PDF Commands Automatically execute the associated commands in Foxit PDF Editor based on users' inputs that indicate what tasks they want to perform.
+This service is designed to help users generate new content from existing text, such as for content marketing, SEO, or simply to improve the clarity and readability of writing. - Content Translation Translate selected text or entire documents into corresponding languages. - Spelling and Grammar Correction Automatically detect and correct spelling and grammar errors in your content. - Content Explanation Provide concise explanations and definitions for selected text - Smart PDF Commands Perform the associated tasks in Foxit PDF Editor with just a few clicks using the intelligent command tools to boost productivity. - Intelligent Read Seamless reading experience with the ability to read documents aloud using a wide range of natural voice options. - Al Bookmark Automatically create bookmarks based on document structures or page ranges.